Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 In addition, for every generated function, if any of the base types provide an open function with a [matching signature][Function signature], it is automatically overridden by the generated function as if it was generated with an `override` modifier.

-> Note: base classes may also have functions that have a conflicting signature with the same function name.
+> Note: data classes or their supertypes may also have functions which have a matching name and/or signature with one of the generated functions.
-> As expected, these cases result in override or overload conflicts the same way they would with a normal class declaration.
+> As expected, these cases result in either [override][Overriding] or [overload][Conflicting overloads] conflicts the same way they would with a normal class declaration, or they create two separate functions which follow the rules of [overloading][Overload resolution].

 Data classes have the following restrictions: